 Southeast of the Bahamas, in the Atlantic Ocean, lie the Turks and Caicos, not two islands as might be assumed, but 40.
 The coral islands are a bit exotic and totally luxurious, with few people to fill up the countless stark-white beaches.
 Book into the uber-private Ambergris Cay, a 10-suite resort with private plunge pools, impeccable views and all-inclusive rates.
 There’s also The Palms Turks and Caicos, on iconic Grace Bay Beach, where a massive spa and slew of dining options makes for a rich retreat, or across the island there’s The Shore Club, which boasts luxury villas and opportunities for yacht excursions.

-For an active honeymoon, Canada’s cool seaport of Vancouver has a lot to offer.
+For an active honeymoon, Canada’s cool seaport of Vancouver and nearby Vancouver Island have a lot to offer.
 Its unique setting, surrounded by mountains and also water, makes it popular for a number of outdoor adventures, but it’s also known for its lively art and music scenes.
-Whatever you choose to spend your days doing—from the confines of the chic city-centric Shangri-La Hotel Vancouver or romantic, forested Wickaninnish Inn—the natural beauty can’t be topped.
+Whatever you choose to spend your days doing—from the confines of the chic city-centric Fairmont Pacific Rim Hotel or Tofino’s romantic, forested Wickaninnish Inn—the natural beauty can’t be topped.

 Vietnam has it all: beaches, colorful culture, Buddhist pagodas, rivers, French colonial landmarks and sophisticated cities.
-And the food—oh, the food.
-Ho Chi Minh City (formerly Saigon) and Hanoi are major metropolises, while Hoi An, Mui Ne and Hue offer rural charm along with art and sandy coastlines.
-Try the Six Senses Ninh Van Bay for a secluded coastal hideway, Banyan Tree Lang Co for sumptuous pool-bedecked villas far from civilization, and Four Seasons Resort The Nam Hai for pure luxury mixed with impeccable food and cultural experiences.
-The country is as long as the distance from New York to Miami, so you might want to consider a few stops to experience all the different cuisines, temples and activities.
+And the food.
+Ho Chi Minh City (formerly Saigon) and Hanoi are major metropolises, while Hoi An, Mui Ne and Hue offer more rural charm along with art and sandy coastline that’s as pristine as any island.
+Try the Six Senses Ninh Van Bay for a secluded coastal hideaway, and Four Seasons Resort The Nam Hai for a dreamy one with a bit more accessibility.
+The Southeast Asian country is fairly large, so you might want to consider a road trips to experience the most varied markets, treks, cuisine and temples.